pikdum/mangos_docker/README.md

 # run realmd + mangosd
 # this opens the mangosd console
 # on exit, destroys realmd + mangosd containers
+# so after setup, this will be the only thing you need to use
 ./start.sh

 # once it's running, set up a user: